11 minute read

 });

-Starting version 5, sending binary messages is supported.
-To send a binary message body, use the binaryBody parameter.
-It should be a Uint8Array.
+Starting with v5, sending binary messages is supported.
+To send a binary body, use the binaryBody parameter.
+It must be a Uint8Array.

-const binaryData = generateBinaryData(); // This need to be of type Uint8Array
+const binaryData = generateBinaryData(); // This must be a Uint8Array

-// setting content-type header is not mandatory, however a good practice
+// Setting a content-type header is not mandatory, but is good practice

 client.publish({